OstlerDev/vrchat-media-ui/README.md

-# vrchat-video-ui
+# vrchat-media-ui
-Dynamic API Controllable UI in VRChat for browsing and playing videos of any kind!
+Dynamic API Controllable UI in VRChat for browsing and playing media of any kind!